Nicz76/skills-github-pages/index.md

 ---
 title: Welcome to my blog
-This is my first time coding this webpage
+section: This is my first time coding this webpage
 ---